 We also work with mothers who gave up a promising career to raise their children.
 Our attorneys know how to take this into account when negotiating for your future and your needs.
 We believe in thinking outside the box to arrive at agreements that take into account your short- and long-term goals.

-We also will aggressively represent you in and out of court, no matter which avenue we choose to use in arriving at a fair and equitable settlement agreement, whether that's a collaborative law approach, mediation or traditional negotiation techniques.
+We also will aggressively represent you in and out of court, no matter which avenue we choose to use in arriving at a fair and equitable settlement agreement, whether that's through mediation or traditional negotiation techniques.

 Contact us today and let us be a trusted resource in protecting your assets and your future.
 Call (425) 276-7677 or complete our email form.